QualityUnit/wp-urlslab/README.md

 # Install URLsLab plugin with `wp cli` command
 **Option 1:** Install and activate with `wp cli` in one command:
-You can install and activate straight from the command line using `wp cli`:
+1. install and activate URLsLab plugin straight from the command line using `wp cli`:
 ```
 wp plugin install urlslab --activate
 ```
+2. Plugin should be installed and activated.
+Login to WP admin interface and click **URLsLab** menu in the left sidebar of your WordPress admin interface and **configure the plugin**.

 **Option 2:** Install plugin with `wp cli` and activate manually in web interface:
 1. run command: